🌲 Front Range Plant FinderPlant finder

 Nepeta x faassenii

 Catmint (Nepeta x faassenii) is a groundcover suited to the Colorado Front Range.
-It matures to about 12–24 in tall and 18–36 in wide, needs low to medium water, and prefers full sun to part.
+It matures to about 12–24 in tall and 18–36 in wide, needs low to medium water, and prefers full sun to partial shade.
 Long-blooming workhorse.
 Shear after first flush for repeat blooms.
 Bee + cat magnet.

 Photos